apache/pekko-projection/docs/src/main/paradox/cassandra.md

 It is not enabled automatically as it is in the driver's reference.conf and is not overridable in a profile.

-It is possible to share the same Cassandra session as [Akka Persistence Cassandra](https://doc.akka.io/docs/akka-persistence-cassandra/current/) by setting the `session-config-path`:
+It is possible to share the same Cassandra session as [Apache Pekko Persistence Cassandra](https://doc.akka.io/docs/akka-persistence-cassandra/current/) by setting the `session-config-path`:

 ```